XanderJC/medkit-learn/README.md

 </p>

-Medkit is pip installable - we recommend cloning it, optionally creating a virtual env, and installing it (this will automatically install dependencies):
+Medkit is pip installable - to work with the latest version, we recommend cloning it, optionally creating a virtual env, and installing it (this will automatically install dependencies):

 ```shell
 git clone https://github.com/XanderJC/medkit-learn.git